ycheng22/ycheng22.github.io/_posts/2021-09-30-2020_Houston_flights_delay_dashboard.md

 fig 5: Table of arrival delay statistics by airline

 *Note:* The route map is not a standalone plot, need more work.

+## 4. Conclusion

+To create standalone interactive figure, the one need to program Javascript callback.
+If use `bokeh serve` method, only python code need to be programmed.